Connect With Us

 Before you buy mortgage protection insurance, shop around for term life insurance quotes.
 You might find better coverage at lower prices.
 Life insurance policies offer more value in many cases because your family can use the money as needed.

 Consider how much your family would need if you pass away.
 Think about more than just the mortgage payment.
-They will still need money for food, utilities, transportation, and other daily expenses.
-A term life insurance policy can cover all these costs while also paying off your mortgage if your family chooses.
+They’ll still need money for food, utilities, transportation, and other daily expenses.

-Consult with several insurance providers, including life insurance companies, to explore your options and determine the best fit for you.
 Ask about the pros of mortgage protection insurance versus term coverage.
 Get quotes for both types so you can compare costs directly.
 Make sure you understand what each policy covers and how the death benefit works.
+And never assume is FHA mortgage insurance permanent — because it’s not, and it never covers death.

 Some people buy both types of coverage, combining homeowners insurance and mortgage protection life insurance.
 They might get a small mortgage life insurance policy for guaranteed house protection plus a larger term policy for additional family needs.
 This combination approach costs more but provides maximum security through mortgage protection insurance cover.